zetslief/chacra/README.md

 ## In progress

+* Implement chakra selection.
-* Game restard on enemy collision with a chakra.
+* Implement spells for a chakra.